iShafayet/atomicdb/README.md

 * `serializationEngine` A way to serialize object to string and back.
 JSON.stringify and JSON.parse is a good example.
 You can of course set your own.
 As long as it has the `stringify` and `parse` methods, you are golden.

+* `commitDelay` Guarantees that there will be at least `commitDelay` miliseconds delay between two subsequent commits.
+Useful if you have a big database or very frequent database changes.
+By default it is set to `'none'` which commits synchronously.

+* `uniqueKey` Every document in **atomicdb** has a unique identifier key that can not be altered by the user/developer.
+You can specify the name of the unique key.
+It defaults to `_id` as in mongodb.

 **Example:**
 ```coffee-script
 db = new Atomicdb {